What are the Features of the Teradata Identity Columns?

 - GENERATED ALWAYS: Generate always a value, whether or not the query passes a value.

 - GENERATED BY DEFAULT: Generate only a value if the column value delivered in the SQL insert statement is NULL.
-Used to copy rows to a table that has an identity column.
+We can use this property to copy existing data to a table with an identity column.

-- START WITH: The first number to be used in the system-generated numeric sequence.
+- START WITH: The first number used in the system-generated numeric sequence.

 - INCREMENT BY: The step size by which each generated number gets incremented (one by default).

 - MINVALUE: The minimum value to which a generated number can decrement.
 If MINVALUE is not specified, -2,147,483,647 is used (the minimum value for INTEGER).